Amnesia Poem by (TPAC) Alexander Coppedge

 Amnesia

-In the very beginning, there was the reality of light; opposing it equally was the state of darkness: existed contained in those two regions there was a host.
+In the very beginning, there exists the reality of light; opposing it equally was the state of darkness: joined within contained between those two regions, there was a host.

-The host between the two states assembled into existence, being them as one, living together as one whole family, acknowledgment prior to the structure of a heaven.
+This host between the two states was joined with and assembled into existence, being them as one, living together complete whole as a family, known acknowledgment prior to the structure of a heaven.

-This entire family dwelt within the light, above which was the realm of their breathing air: acknowledging not the realm of darkness, being the dark their ground.
+This entire family knew and dwelt within the light, a position above them which detailed the realm of their breathing air: acknowledging very little pertaining to their realm of darkness, being the state dark their ground.

 An issue developed among them, prevailing in a huge disagreement, drastically promoting actions that held some serious consequences: creating this heaven, dividing this once whole family.

-The family had to suffer this cutting separation, enduring one more given measure: erasing of their awareness, directed at those who were punished for their ill will: establishing a state of amnesia, giving those in prison their new life.
+The family had to suffer this cutting separation, suffering one more given measure: the erasing of their awareness, directed at those who were punished for their ill will: establishing a state of amnesia, giving those in prison their new life.

 COMMENTS OF THE POEM